stenterello/ft_transcendence/README.md

 # ft_transcendence

 This repository houses our ongoing collaboration on the ft_transcendence project, the final project of the Common Core curriculum at 42School.
-Join us on this exciting journey as we create a captivating web application.

 ## Description